Navigate to page location

 Membership in Omicron Delta Kappa is as much an obligation and responsibility in leadership as it is a mark of highest distinction and honor.
 Membership is awarded to undergraduate junior and senior students; to graduate students; to faculty, staff, administration and alumni; and to persons qualifying for membership "honoris causa."
 Student membership is open only to individuals currently enrolled at institutions with active Omicron Delta Kappa Circles.
 Student membership candidates must rank in the upper 35 percent in scholarship of their school or college and must show leadership in at least one of five areas: scholarship; athletics; campus or community service, social and religious activities, and campus government; journalism, speech, and the mass media; and creative and performing arts.
 An individual achieving distinction in his or her chosen profession or rendering outstanding service through leadership may be elected to honorary membership (honoris causa).
 We partner with the Honors College in supporting this honorary.

-An exciting leadership cultural immersion trip to Paris, France with West Chester University’s Study Abroad and Office of Student Leadership & Involvement is in store for students of West Chester University during Spring Break 2014.
-The $3,400 price tag is all-inclusive - no surprise hidden fees like on other tours.
-You will only be responsible for lunches when we are out on excursions, as well as, purchasing Paris bling for your family and friends.
-The cost includes round-trip airfare, hotel accommodations, breakfast, all dinners, full-time dedicated Tour Director and special entrances to Paris attractions.
+An exciting leadership cultural immersion trip to Italy with West Chester University’s Study Abroad and Office of Student Leadership & Involvement is in store for students of West Chester University during Spring Break 2017.
+The $2,900 price tag is all-inclusive - no surprise hidden fees like on other tours.
+You will only be responsible for lunches and a few dinners when we are out on excursions, as well as, purchasing Italian bling for your family and friends.
+The cost includes round-trip airfare, hotel accommodations, breakfast, all dinners, full-time dedicated Tour Director and special entrances to attractions.
 Still signing people up.
-E-mail Charlie Warner at firstname.lastname@example.org or Barrett McGee at email@example.com or Jeff Conradi at firstname.lastname@example.org for more information about this amazing opportunity.
+E-mail Charlie Warner at email@example.com or Barrett McGee at firstname.lastname@example.org or Sue Visoskas at email@example.com for more information about this amazing opportunity.

 National Hazing Prevention week is an opportunity for campuses, schools, communities, organizations, and individuals to promote the prevention of hazing.
 It is observed during the last week of September each year or whenever it is most convenient in your calendar.
 For each group or person, the experience is their own, but the important thing is that we are doing something to prevent hazing!
 Utilizing a national awareness week is a great way to bring attention to the problem of hazing.
 This week allows us to educate parents, faculty and staff, community members, local and campus police, and others so that they can more easily recognize hazing.
 More importantly, they can have the knowledge and skills to intervene when hazing occurs.
 The ultimate goal is to prevent hazing from happening in the first place!
 Through strong educational efforts, diligent policy reinforcement, and comprehensive and ongoing community efforts, we can accomplish that goal!